patrickward/padd/README.md

 decrypt any of the files that `padd` encrypts.
 So, if for some reason `padd` stops working, you can still decrypt files using the `age` command line tool.
 This is much simpler and more robust that building a `padd` specific approach to encryption.

+As for the utility of encryption, I was mainly concerned about storing sensitive information in plain text, especially when storing for backups or in a git repository, which is where I store my notes.
+Most files don't need to be encrypted, but some files, such as journal entries, do.

 ### Encryption Configuration